 Applications

-An application in Event Portal represents a client of an event broker.
-A client application may be a program, process, microservice, IoT device, integration component, or other runnable consumer, producer, or processor of events that interacts with an event broker.
+An application in Event Portal represents a client application connecting to an event broker.
+A client application may be a program, process, microservice, IoT device, integration component, or other runnable consumer or producer of events that interacts with an event broker.

-You can create new applications in Designer and you can add applications to Designer by importing Solace queues and Kafka consumer groups from your runtime data in Runtime Event Manager.
-For more information on importing applications, see Importing Runtime Objects into Event Portal.
+You can create new applications in Designer, or you can add applications to Designer by importing Solace queues or Kafka consumer groups from operational event brokers using Runtime Event Manager.
+For more information about importing applications, see Importing Runtime Objects into Event Portal.

 This section includes the following tasks:

-You can move applications to a different application domain.
+You can move applications to other application domains.
 For more information, see Moving Objects Between Application Domains.

 You can also create custom attributes for applications.
 For more information, see Using Custom Attributes

-You can create an application in any application domain where you have Editor or Manager level access.
-When you create an application, you can specify several attributes:
+You can create applications in any application domain where you have Editor or Manager level access.
+When you create an application, you specify several attributes:

 • name